Not ready for study.

 I passed a man [whom] Ɛamr was handsome in his house.

-31.5 The participle-like adjective in a superficial annexation
+32.5 The static adjectival noun in a superficial annexation

-Like the doer participle, the participle-like adjective forms a superficial annexation with its governee.
+Like the doer participle, the static adjectival noun forms a superficial annexation with its governee.
 In section (ref), we learned that the doer participle forms a superficial annexation between the doer participle and its semantic direct doee.
-The participle-like adjective is typically from an intransitive verb. so it will not have a direct doee.
+The static adjectival noun is typically from an intransitive verb. so it will not have a direct doee.
 Instead, it forms a superficial annexation in two ways:

-- A superficial annexation between the participle-like adjective and its semantic doer.
+- A superficial annexation between the static adjectival noun and its semantic doer.

-- A superficial annexation between the participle-like adjective and its tamyīz.
+- A superficial annexation between the static adjectival noun and its tamyīz.

-31.5.1 Superficial annexation between the participle-like adjective and its semantic doer
+32.5.1 Superficial annexation between the static adjectival noun and its semantic doer

-The participle-like adjective can form a superficial annexation between the participle-like adjective and its semantic doer.
+The static adjectival noun can form a superficial annexation between the static adjectival noun and its semantic doer.
 It does this by first transforming its doer into a direct doee-like governee.
 Wil will explaing this process below:

 Consider the sentence: